Cigaras/IPTV.bundle/README.md

 2. Try to play the stream in [VLC] player, if it fails Your stream is invalid and will not play on any device; if it works continue to next step:

 3. Try disabling [Direct Play and Direct Stream](https://support.plex.tv/hc/en-us/articles/200250387-Streaming-Media-Direct-Play-and-Direct-Stream) in Your client settings, this helps 9 of 10 times.

-However some clients do not have these settings, if You're the unlucky one or this does not help, continue to next step:
+4. If Your client does not have settings mentioned above or they do not work, try switching off option Optimized for streaming in plug-ins preferences.
+If it does not help either continue to next step:

-4. Create a new file with notepad, write your desired streams url there and save it with \*.strm extension, put it into a folder and load folder into Plex Server as Home Video, try to play it in Plex client (preferably [Plex Media Center][5] because Plex Home Theater as of version 1.4.1 does not like \*.strm files), if it fails, then usually Your client is unable to play this stream, try alternative clients; if it works, continue to next step:
+5. Create a new file with notepad, write your desired streams url there and save it with \*.strm extension, put it into a folder and load folder into Plex Server as Home Video, try to play it in Plex client (preferably [Plex Media Center][5] because Plex Home Theater as of version 1.4.1 does not like \*.strm files), if it fails, then usually Your client is unable to play this stream, try alternative clients; if it works, continue to next step:

-5. Check plugin log file *com.plexapp.plugins.iptv.log*, refer to official Plex support page [Plex Media Server Log Files](https://support.plex.tv/hc/en-us/articles/200250417-Plex-Media-Server-Log-Files) for log file location.
+6. Check the plug-ins log file *com.plexapp.plugins.iptv.log*, refer to official Plex support page [Plex Media Server Log Files](https://support.plex.tv/hc/en-us/articles/200250417-Plex-Media-Server-Log-Files) for files location.

-6. If You do not have a solution after checking the log file, submit a [ticket on GitHub](https://github.com/Cigaras/IPTV.bundle/issues/new) or post on [Plex forum](http://forums.plex.tv/discussion/83083/rel-iptv-bundle-plugin-that-plays-iptv-streams-from-a-m3u-playlist/p1) with log and playlist files attached and I or other users will try to help You.
+7. If You still were not able to resolve Your issue submit a [ticket on GitHub](https://github.com/Cigaras/IPTV.bundle/issues/new) or post on [Plex forum](http://forums.plex.tv/discussion/83083/rel-iptv-bundle-plugin-that-plays-iptv-streams-from-a-m3u-playlist/p1) with log and playlist files attached and I or other users will try to help You.

 ### To do list ###
-* Support multiple playlists (for the moments it is possible to make [multiple instances of this plugin](https://github.com/Cigaras/IPTV.bundle/issues/21#issuecomment-159568329) and use different playlist for each);
+* Support multiple playlists (for the moments it is possible to make [multiple instances of this plug-in](https://github.com/Cigaras/IPTV.bundle/issues/21#issuecomment-159568329) and use different playlist for each);
 * Improve the program guide;
 * Possibility to predefine audio track, if ever becomes possible.